bonusking007/CWautofarm/README.md

     },
     function(val)
         for i,v2 in pairs(getgc(true)) do
+            if val then
-            while wait() do
+                while wait(10) do
                     if Players.LocalPlayer.PlayerGui.RoactUI:FindFirstChild("BottomStatusIndicators") then
-                    if val then
-                        wait(2)
                         local teleport_table = {
                             location1 = Vector3.new(47.35271453857422, 222.4220428466797, 91.63914489746094), -- your desired position
                         }